aymenawol/Physics-Simulation/README.md

 # Physics-Simulation
 A simulation to visualize position, velocity, and acceleration.
-Made for SkillsUSA Job Skills Demonstration A Competition

 See here: https://physicsdemo.netlify.app